ScrollPrize/scrollprize-website/docs/12_grand_prize.md

     <div className="w-[100%] mb-2"><img src="/img/overview/scroll2-small-actual.jpg" className="w-[100%]"/><figcaption className="mt-0">Scroll 2</figcaption></div>
 </div>

-We have provided you with 8µm 3D X-ray scans of each of these scrolls, which you can find [here](/data).
+We have provided you with 8 µm 3D X-ray scans of each of these scrolls, which you can find [here](/data).
 Your job is to extract the text from these scans.

 You can approach this challenge through any means necessary: machine learning, computer vision, or machine-assisted tools operated by humans.